sentiweb/gearworkers/readme.md

 }
 ```

-`query` object can be used to add entry in the query parameters of the URL
+- `query` object can be used to add entry in the query parameters of the URL
-`body` can be used to provide a body (only for POST/PUT method)
+- `body` can be used to provide a body (only for POST/PUT method).
+It can be a string or a json object or a list.
+In this case it will be serialized as json.
+The 'Content-Type' header is not set automatically but should be provided.
-`headers` can be used to add header to the query
+- `headers` can be used to add header to the query